-- 1. Luke 24:13-14 On their seven mile walk from Jerusalem to Emmaus, two disciples tried to make sense of the weekend's tragic events. - 2.
-Luke 24:15-16 Jesus joined them and prevented them from recognizing Him so they would not be distracted and fail to remember His words. - 3.
+- 1. Luke 24:13-14 On their seven mile walk from Jerusalem to Emmaus, disciples tried to make sense of the weekend's tragic events. - 2.
+Luke 24:15-16 Jesus joined them and prevented them from recognizing Him so they would not be distracted and to remember His words. - 3.
 Luke 24:17-18 The Lord's question puzzled these disciples.
-They could not understand how He could have been near Jerusalem for the past few days and not know about Jesus' death. - 4.
-Luke 24:19-24 Their explanation of the things revealed they understood some theological points but lacked in-depth understanding of Christ's teachings. - 5.
-Luke 24:25 The Lord rebuked them for lacking the Scriptural understanding that would have prevented their sad hearts.
-Luke 18:31-33 - 6.
-Luke 24:26 Their selective understanding of Scripture caused their failure to recognize the events that had to take place before Messiah could be glorified.
+They could not understand how He could have been near Jerusalem for the past few days and not about Jesus' death. - 4.
+Luke 24:19-24 Their explanation of the things revealed they understood theological points but lacked in-depth understanding of Christ's teachings. - 5.
+Luke 24:25 The Lord rebuked them for lacking the Scriptural understanding that would have prevented their hearts.
+Luke 18:31-33 - Luke 24:26 Their selective understanding of Scripture caused their failure to recognize the events that to take place before Messiah could be glorified.
 1 Corinthians 15:3-4, Philippians 2:8-11 - 7.
 Luke 24:27a Explained (Greek: DIERMENEUO) means to clarify something to make it understandable.
-Jesus' teaching clarified the entire Hebrew Scriptures. - a) Luke 24:27b Jesus' teaching centered on the Scripture's testimony of Himself. - b) Luke 24:27c Jesus would have mentioned all four types of Messianic prophecies. - 1) Messianic age prophecies focused on the times and conditions the Messiah would bring at His coming. - 2) Indirect prophecies related to David's line or Abraham's seed. - 3) Suffering prophecies focused on Messiah's first coming. - 4) Kingdom prophecies focused on Messiah's second coming to rule. - 8.
-Luke 24:28-29 Because Jesus did not seem to have reached His destination, the men hospitably asked Him to stay the evening with them.
+Jesus' teaching clarified the Hebrew Scriptures. - a) Luke 24:27b Jesus' teaching centered on the Scripture's testimony of . - b) Luke 24:27c Jesus would have mentioned all types of Messianic prophecies. - 1) Messianic age prophecies focused on the and conditions the Messiah would bring at His coming. - 2) Indirect prophecies related to David's line or Abraham's . - 3) Suffering prophecies focused on Messiah's coming. - 4) Kingdom prophecies focused on Messiah's second coming to - 8.
+Luke 24:28-29 Because Jesus did not seem to have reached His destination, the men hospitably asked Him to the evening with them.

-- 9. Luke 24:30-31 Normally, the head of the home would break the bread and bless it, but the Lord broke protocol to get their attention and reveal Himself to them. - 10.
+- 9. Luke 24:30-31 Normally, the head of the home would break the bread and it, but the Lord broke protocol to get their attention and reveal Himself to them. - 10.
 Luke 24:32a Our hearts burned...
-The Greek word KAIO, meaning to cause to be lighted on fire, explained their response to listening to Jesus. - a) Luke 24:32b Our hearts...
-The Greek word KARDIA, meaning heart, refers to the core of thinking. - b) Luke 24:32c ...and opened...
+The Greek word KAIO, meaning to cause to be lighted on , explained their response to listening to Jesus. - a) Luke 24:32b Our hearts...
+The Greek word KARDIA, meaning heart, refers to the of thinking. - b) Luke 24:32c ...and opened...
 The Lord opened/explained (Greek: DIANOIGO) the Scriptures to them.
-He ignited their thinking on fire with the accurate teaching of God's Word. - 11.
-Luke 24:33-35 Although late, the disciples hurried back to Jerusalem to tell the good news.
-They learned that Peter had also seen the resurrected Jesus.
+He ignited their thinking on with the accurate teaching of God's Word.